DSC-IIIT-Surat/Interact/README.md

 # One stop location
 An initiative to create unofficial site of our college.

+## Contribution Guidelines
+Please check contrib.md for contribution guidelines

 ## Installation

+##### The setup guidelines are according to ubuntu 16.04+ version

 To install Django on your local machines use the below link 1.[Django Installation](https://www.digitalocean.com/community/tutorials/how-to-install-django-and-set-up-a-development-environment-on-ubuntu-16-04)